jacoblockett/Taggen/README.md

 tg.preview()
 ```

 If you're ever lost and confused on the structure that you've created, you need to know the unique id for a specific tag, or you're just plain curious, all you have to do is call the `.preview()` method.
-It will print an object with some current running information wherever you decide to run it.
+It will print an object with some current running information wherever you decide to call it.

 ## Committing